adamharrison/straightforward-c-project-standard/README.md

 * Be licensed in a under an open-source license.
 (MIT, Apache, etc..)
 * Be a git repository, publically accessible via HTTPS.
-* Have all source code necessary in a single source directory tree.
+* Have all source code necessary in a single *SDT*.
-* Have the *SDT* located at either `.` or `src`.
+* Have the *SDT* located at either `/` or `/src`.
 * Have all headers and included files have a file extension of `.h` or `.hpp`
 * If C, conforms to the C standard <=C11.
 If C++, confirms to <=C++11.
-* Contain a README/README.md with a list of all dependencies, as well as all necessary steps to build the library on a standard POSIX system using `gcc`/`g++`, or `clang`, including a sample build command that should work on most POSIX systems, if all dependencies are built and installed.
-If no build (SCPS1 or SCPS0), or dependencies, can be excluded.
 * Be able to be compiled via a single invocation of most compilers.
 * Have no more than three simple pre-build steps. (i.e. copying input config files, writing simple configuration files, etc..)
+* Contain a README/README.md with a list of all dependencies, as well as all necessary steps to build the library on a standard POSIX system using `gcc`/`g++`, or `clang`, including a sample build command that should work on most POSIX systems, if all dependencies are built and installed.
+If no independent build (SCPS1 or SCPS0), or dependencies, can be excluded.

 ### Example